mdcourse/mdcourse.github.io/docs/source/chapters/chapter3.rst

     :align: right
     :class: only-light

-Here, the *InitializeSimulation* class is created.
-This class is used to prepare the simulation box and populate the box randomly with atoms.
-Let us improve the previously created *InitializeSimulation* class:
+Here, the *InitializeSimulation* class is completed.
+This class is used to prepare the simulation box and populate it randomly with atoms.
+Improve the previously created *InitializeSimulation* class as follows:

 .. label:: start_InitializeSimulation_class